 Salt and Serenity, Cindy Feingold’s Kitchen Cravings

-I have never been to Canada, despite growing in New Hampshire, just a few hours south from the province of Quebec.
+I have never been to Canada, despite growing up in New Hampshire, just a few hours south from the province of Quebec.
 So my first instinct is to ask Cindy Feingold, the blogger behind Salt and Serenity, what seasonal summertime produce she can find in her home base of Ottawa.

 “Rhubarb finally made an appearance a few weeks ago,” Feingold replies excitedly.
 “I got to work immediately as soon as I spotted it, creating a Rhubarb Raspberry Meringue Tart and a Rhubarb and Pistachio Bundt Cake.”
 As bloggers tend to do, she is always planning for the next recipe ahead, even when her excitement has not yet waned about the one prior.